top of page

 Luminous.
 Surprising.
 Iconic.
 Spray: Jules Olitski in the 1960s invites you to rediscover a modern master who explored the possibilities of color with gumption, vision, and a passion for experimentation.
-Opens to members on March 5 and to the public on March 7.
+Now on view through August 9, 2026.

 Category: Abstraction, Color, Contemporary, New England